-Stamp duty is normally only payable on a resale property where the value of the share exceeds the minimum threshold, currently £125,000 (or £300,000 for first time buyers).
-Please note that if duty is not paid on your purchase now, there may be a requirement for you to pay in the future if you staircase above 80%.
+Stamp duty is normally only payable on a resale property where the value of the share exceeds the minimum threshold, currently $\pounds 250,000$.
+Please note that if duty is not paid on your purchase now, there may be a requirement for you to pay in the future if you either staircase above 80% or sell 100% on the open market.
 Your solicitor will be able to advise you further.